TapiocaFox/Daijishou/DSESS.md

 DSESS URL including below parts and parameters.

 ### The body URL
 The body URL contains the search engine HTTPS URL with template tags.
 The template tags will apply immediately before the URL parameters be analyzed.
-And DSESS defined arguments will be extracted and removed.
+And DSESS defined arguments will be extracted and removed before HTTPS request.
 For example:

 `https://www.google.com/search?q={scraperKeyword}&hl={localeLanguage}&tbm=isch`